-At least some of the Indian language scripts may start appearing in the internet domain names next year, effectively ending the monopoly of English over the internet medium in the country.
-The process of finalising the necessary rule sets for 22 Indian languages identified by Government of India was progressing towards this direction, say the Indian officials involved in this exercise.
+At least some Indian language scripts may start appearing in the internet domain names next year, effectively ending the monopoly of English over the internet medium in the country.
+The process of finalizing the necessary rule sets for 22 Indian languages identified by the Government of India was progressing towards this direction, say the Indian officials involved in this exercise.

-The move is aimed to facilitate millions of those who have no knowledge of English to become the Internet users in the country, which already ranks number 2 in terms of the Internet users next to China.
+The move is aimed to facilitate millions of those who do not know English to become Internet users in the country, which already ranks number 2 in terms of Internet users next to China.

-However, this would only be a partial achievement as far as putting the Indian language scripts on a par with English or Chinese or Russian among other languages whose scripts were universally accepted in creating the Internet domain names with them.
-What will be followed after this is the creation of e-mail ids in those language scripts and their universal acceptance across the e-mail service providers, according to Gupta.
+However, this would only be a partial achievement for putting the Indian language scripts on a par with English or Chinese or Russian, among other languages whose scripts were universally accepted in creating the Internet domain names with them.
+According to Gupta, what will be followed after this is the creation of e-mail ids in those language scripts and their universal acceptance across the e-mail service providers.

-The ICANN is holding its 57th meeting in Hyderabad from November 3-9, 2016 amidst India-backed efforts to embrace Indian language scripts and setting a stage to expand the Internet user base much faster across the country.
+The ICANN is holding its 57th meeting in Hyderabad from November 3-9, 2016, amidst India-backed efforts to embrace Indian language scripts and set a stage to expand the Internet user base much faster country.